I use disposable pads. These are made by multi-national companies who sell trusted brands.

 - The skin in the vaginal area is highly permeable and anything that is in constant touch with the skin there will end up in my bloodstream.

-- If I continue using disposable pads, I will spend at least ₹ 2,000 rupees every year, and perhaps close to ₹ 75,000 over my lifetime on a product that is not good for my health, neither good for our planet.
+- If I continue using disposable pads, I will spend approximately ₹ 2,000 rupees every year, and perhaps close to ₹ 75,000 over my lifetime on a product that is not good for my health, neither good for our planet.